Condor-class sloop

 The Condor class was a six-ship class of 10-gun screw steel sloops built for the Royal Navy between 1898 and 1900.
-Condor foundered in a gale, prompting the Royal Navy to abandon sailing rigs for its ships.
+Condor foundered in a gale, prompting the Royal Navy to abandon sailing rigs for its ships; all the others in the class survived into the 1920s.
 The last of the class, Mutine, survived until 1932 as a Royal Naval Volunteer Reserve drill ship.

 Design

 The Condor class was constructed of steel to a design by William White, the Royal Navy Director of Naval Construction.
 They were powered by a three-cylinder vertical triple expansion steam engine developing 1400 hp and driving twin screws.

 Sail plan

 The class was originally designed and built with barque-rigged sails, although some pictures show ships of the class with a barquentine rig.
 Condor was lost in a gale during her first commission, and the contemporary gunnery pioneer Admiral Percy Scott ascribes her sinking to the encumbrance of sails, and furthermore believed that her loss finally convinced the Admiralty to abandon sails entirely.
 All other ships of the class had their sails removed during the first few years of the twentieth century.